gunrock/gunrock/doc/gunrock_io_setup.md

-How to setup and use gunrock/graph_io on a server/machine
+How to setup and use gunrock/io on a server/machine
 ================

-Gunrock/graph_io can be used to generate visual representation of graph engine performance, for exmaple, Gunrock.
+gunrock/io can be used to generate visual representation of graph engine performance, for exmaple, Gunrock.
 It takes output of a graph algorithm run and can produce visual output in svg, pdf, png, html and md format.

-**Grunrock/graph_io Dependencies**
+**Grunrock/io Dependencies**

-To use graph_io to produce visual output of any graph algorithm, (as of Dec.2016), below are dependencies overview:
+To use gunrock/io to produce visual output of any graph algorithm, (as of Dec.2016), below are dependencies overview:

 * python 2.7.6
 * gcc 4.8.4